 Songwriter, alumni, and Love Quest Foundation Executive Director Josayne Anderson-Tejera believes music is a universal love language.
 It inspires, enlightens, and empowers.

-Josayne experienced domestic violence in college, but began healing by penning her deepest feelings and experiences on paper.
+The Love Quest Foundation was born because of her own experience with domestic violence in college.
+To cope and heal, Josayne penned her deepest feelings and experiences on paper.
 Eventually, she collaborated with musicians on the East and West Coast, putting some of her works to music.

 Josayne resides in Dutchess County with her husband and two children.
 A graduate of Excelsior College, she has a Master’s in Criminal Justice and a Bachelor’s in Liberal Arts.
 She also attended the University of Hartford where she majored in English and Creative Writing with a minor in Criminal Justice and Spanish.

 Jamai Leigh is founder of Life Flows Through Every Body, a non-profit dedicated to heightening public awareness of sickle cell.
 She is the mother of an amazing son who suffers from sickle cell anemia and the daughter of an amazing father who also suffers.
-Because of their experiences, she recognizes the importance of advocating, educating, and helping improve the quality of life of others who are impacted by this debilitating condition and hopes to help other families caring for their loved ones.
-Jamai, fondly known as Graycee J, is also an innovator and curator of all things style, a jewelry crafter, and also clothing designer.
-She hails from Beacon, New York.
+Because of their experiences, she recognizes the importance of advocating, educating and helping improve the quality of life of others who are impacted by this debilitating condition.
+She strives to help other families caring for their loved ones suffering from sickle cell.
+Jamai is fondly known as Graycee J. She hails from Beacon and is a jewelry crafter, clothing designer, and an innovator and curator of all things style.

 Natalie is president of Youth On A Mission, a non-profit that works to inspire and support the community, driven by progressive ideas, bold actions, and a strong foundation of support.